 Die rote Zora

 “Die rote Zora und ihre Bande” (The red Zora and her gang) is a children’s book by Kurt Held first published in 1941.
-It is a story about a group of five children who’ve lost their parents.
-They sometimes steal food or other little things to get by.
-While they break the rules of society they deeply respect the code within their group.
+It is a story about a group of five orphans.
+They sometimes have to steal food or other little things to get by.
+While they might break the rules of society they deeply respect the code within their group.
 Above all it is a story about friendship and respect.
 The only girl in the group, red-haired Zora, is their fearless leader.
 We definately like her.
 We like red hair, too.

 Zora Neale Hurston (January 7, 1891 – January 28, 1960)